DothWalrus/Spatial-Stats-App/README.md

 * Note figures can be closed individually, or all at once by clicking "Close Figures".

 ## Outputs:
-* The program produces images as well as a .mat and .txt file.
+* The program produces images as well as a MAT and TXT file.
-* The name of the .mat file and .txt will be the same as the selected TIF along with chosen threshold.
+* The name of the MAT file and TXT will be the same as the selected TIF along with chosen threshold.
-* The .mat file contains the ROI, found nuclear centers, and identified dendritic cells.
+* The MAT file contains the ROI, found nuclear centers, and identified dendritic cells.
-* The .txt file stores the chosen parameters, number of indentified nuclei, number of identified dendritic cells, and several statistics.
+* The TXT file stores the chosen parameters, number of indentified nuclei, number of identified dendritic cells, and several statistics.

 ## Videos:
 * OUTDATED Use this URL for a video tutorial on the MATLAB app: https://www.youtube.com/watch?v=1bb0FJu9tZc&feature=youtu.be